MicrosoftDocs/architecture-center/docs/guide/architecture-styles/event-driven-content.md

 An event-driven architecture can use a [publish-subscribe model](/azure/architecture/patterns/publisher-subscriber) or an event stream model.

-- **Publish-subscribe:** The publish-subscribe messaging infrastructure tracks subscriptions.
+- **Pub/sub:** The publish-subscribe messaging infrastructure tracks subscriptions.
 When an event is published, it sends the event to each subscriber.
 An event can't be replayed after it's received, and new subscribers don't see the event.

 - **Event streaming:** Events are written to a log.
 Events are strictly ordered within a partition and are durable.
 Clients don't subscribe to the stream.
 Instead, a client can read from any part of the stream.
 The client is responsible for advancing their position in the stream.
 That means a client can join at any time and can replay events.

-On the consumer side, there are some typical variations:
+On the consumer side, there are some common variations:

 - **Simple event processing:** An event immediately triggers an action in the consumer.
 For example, you can use Azure Functions with an Azure Service Bus trigger so that a function runs whenever a message is published to a Service Bus topic.